zer0cache/matic-docs/docs/zkEVM/PIL/introduction.md

 Some of the keys features of PIL are;

-- Providing $\texttt{namespaces}$ for naming the essential parts that constitutes state machines,
+- Providing $\texttt{namespaces}$ for naming the essential parts that constitute state machines,
 - Denoting whether the polynomials are $\texttt{committed}$ or $\texttt{constant}$,
 - Expressing polynomial relations, including $\texttt{identities}$ and $\texttt{lookup arguments}$, and
 - Specifying the type of a polynomial, such as $\texttt{bool}$ or $\texttt{u32}$.